Best RPG Games for Nintendo Switch iMore 2021

 - Combat takes some getting used to

-Most Anticipated: Pokemon Sword and Pokemon Shield
+Best DLC: Pokemon Sword and Pokemon Shield

-- New region with new Pokemon to explore and discover
+- New region to explore

 - Addition of the Dynamax phenomenon